Mentors

 “What do you want?” the man asked.
 “What are you looking for?”

 The guy looked up and down the sidewalk as he was speaking.
-“So, if you need money, why do you ask only for spare change, like a common beggar?”
-He pointed at the cardboard sign lying in the guitar case lid, and it was all Jay could do but laugh out loud at the fingerless mittens waving in his face.
+“So, if you need money, what’s with this spare change shit.”
+He pointed at the cardboard sign lying in the guitar case lid, and it was all Jay could do but laugh out loud at the stupid fingerless mittens waving in his face.

-“Please, tell me you’re not that stupid!”
-The stranger took a step forward, now almost standing in the guitar case with the coins.
-“You don’t even have a goddamned guitar?”
+“Please, tell me you’re not that dumb!”
+The stranger took a step forward.
+“You have a job here: make fucking money, and you’re begging for scraps – garbage. ”He was now almost standing in the guitar case.
+“You don’t even have a guitar?”

 “My name is Louie.”